 We view a PD as adequate for classification purposes when it is considered so by a person knowledgeable of the occupation and the classification standards and is supplemented by current information about the position's organization, functions, programs, and procedures.
-Our fact finding revealed that there are some misleading statements and discrepancies within the PD as it relates to the appellant's duties.
+Our fact-finding revealed that there are some misleading statements and discrepancies within the PD as it relates to the appellant's duties.
 For example, the budget duty statement indicates that the incumbent reviews submissions of office staff for proper format and compliance with agency budget requirements and consolidates material into an annual office budget.
-This implies an oversight function for budget documentation and tracking that is not present in the appellant's organizational environment since the appellant's operating level is the first level for budget requirements and incorporates them in budget projections.
+This implies an oversight function for budget documentation and tracking that is not present in the appellant's organizational environment since the appellant's operating level is the first level for budget entry.
+In contrast, the appellant gathers information from refuge staff on known budget requirements and incorporates them in budget projections.
 The PD also states that the position is responsible for writing PDs and crediting plans, advertising vacancies, and rating applications.

-level.
-Since PD's must meet the standard of adequacy as stated in The Classifier's Handbook, Chapter 3, Position Descriptions, the appellant's agency must revise her PD.
+However, these functions are assigned to the agency's regional office or higher organizational levels.
+Since PDs must meet the standard of adequacy as stated in The Classifier's Handbook, Chapter 3, Position Descriptions, the appellant's agency must revise her PD.

-Implicit in the appellant's rationale for a higher grade is her belief that a PD for an Administrative Support Assistant, GS-303-8, recently developed and implemented for some refuge support positions within the region, is also appropriate for her position.
+Implicit in the appellant's rationale for a higher grade is her belief that a new PD for an Administration Support Assistant, GS-303-8, recently developed and implemented for some refuge support positions within the region, is also appropriate for her position.
 By law, we must classify positions solely by comparing their current duties and responsibilities to OPM standards and guidelines (5 U.S.C.
 5106, 5107, and 5112).
 Since comparison to standards and guidelines is the exclusive method for classifying positions, we cannot compare the appellant's position to others as a basis for deciding her appeal.